PauseAI/pauseai-website/src/posts/xrisk.md

 The list includes people like:

 - **Stuart Russell**, writer of the #1 textbook on Artificial Intelligence used in most AI studies: ["If we pursue [our current approach], then we will eventually lose control over the machines"](https://news.berkeley.edu/2023/04/07/stuart-russell-calls-for-new-approach-for-ai-a-civilization-ending-technology/)
-- **Yoshua Bengio**, deep learning pioneer and winner of the Turing Award: ["rogue AI may be dangerous for the whole of humanity [...] banning powerful AI systems (say beyond the abilities of GPT-4) that are given autonomy and agency would be a good start"](https://yoshuabengio.org/2023/05/22/how-rogue-ais-may-arise/)
+- **Yoshua Bengio**, deep learning pioneer and winner of the Turing Award: ["... rogue AI may be dangerous for the whole of humanity [...] banning powerful AI systems (say beyond the abilities of GPT-4) that are given autonomy and agency would be a good start"](https://yoshuabengio.org/2023/05/22/how-rogue-ais-may-arise/)

 But this is not the only time that we've been warned about the existential dangers of AI: